DodgyMurx/startup-cambridge.github.io/index.md

 * [Entrepreneur First (EF)](https://www.joinef.com/)
   * London-based company builder and startup accelerator
   * You can join them without having an idea yet
+  * EF helps you to find a co-founder, develop an idea, and find investors

 ### UK-wide
 * http://startupbritain.org/